sepideh-abedini/MaskSQL/Stages.md

 In this stage, we repair the concrete SQL.
 To do so, we prompt an SLM with `question`, `schema`, `concrete_sql`, and the execution result from the previous step.
-We ask SLM to inspect the `concrete_sql` and its execution result, Identify the errors and correct them.
+We ask SLM to inspect the `concrete_sql` and its execution result, identify the errors, and correct them.
 Then we store the repaired SQL in the property `pred_sql`, which is the final result of the pipeline.

 ## CalcExecAcc